KaOnStudio/kabileonline/README.md

 ## Acknowledgments

-The kabileonline team would like to thank KaOSStudio, all the contributors to the Kabileonline project, out mentor Gürhan GÜNDÜZ
+The KaOnStudio would like to thank to all the contributors to the project.